Needham Maintains Merus N.V. (MRUS) Buy Recommendation

 What are Other Shareholders Doing?

-China Universal Asset Management Co. holds 0K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 0K shares, representing an increase of 8.92%.
-The firm decreased its portfolio allocation in MRUS by 99.93% over the last quarter.
+TCG Crossover Management holds 300K shares representing 0.65% ownership of the company.
+No change in the last quarter.

-Alps Advisors holds 31K shares representing 0.07% ownership of the company.
-In it's prior filing, the firm reported owning 25K shares, representing an increase of 20.28%.
-The firm decreased its portfolio allocation in MRUS by 9.44% over the last quarter.
+Sphera Funds Management holds 317K shares representing 0.68% ownership of the company.
+In it's prior filing, the firm reported owning 313K shares, representing an increase of 1.16%.
+The firm increased its portfolio allocation in MRUS by 20.82% over the last quarter.

-Schonfeld Strategic Advisors holds 45K shares representing 0.10% ownership of the company.
-In it's prior filing, the firm reported owning 130K shares, representing a decrease of 187.46%.
-The firm decreased its portfolio allocation in MRUS by 73.28% over the last quarter.
+Eversept Partners holds 185K shares representing 0.40% ownership of the company.
+In it's prior filing, the firm reported owning 277K shares, representing a decrease of 49.91%.
+The firm decreased its portfolio allocation in MRUS by 53.41% over the last quarter.

-Millennium Management holds 341K shares representing 0.74% ownership of the company.
-In it's prior filing, the firm reported owning 529K shares, representing a decrease of 55.36%.
-The firm increased its portfolio allocation in MRUS by 10,010.23% over the last quarter.
+SBIO - ALPS Medical Breakthroughs ETF holds 29K shares representing 0.06% ownership of the company.
+In it's prior filing, the firm reported owning 26K shares, representing an increase of 11.58%.
+The firm decreased its portfolio allocation in MRUS by 28.85% over the last quarter.

-FBIOX - Biotechnology Portfolio holds 459K shares representing 0.99% ownership of the company.
-In it's prior filing, the firm reported owning 630K shares, representing a decrease of 37.45%.
-The firm decreased its portfolio allocation in MRUS by 53.97% over the last quarter.
+ORSIX - NORTH SQUARE DYNAMIC SMALL CAP FUND CLASS I holds 10K shares representing 0.02% ownership of the company.
+In it's prior filing, the firm reported owning 10K shares, representing an increase of 0.41%.
+The firm decreased its portfolio allocation in MRUS by 35.59% over the last quarter.

 What is the Fund Sentiment?